dhoconno/reporter/README.md

 - I'm spot checking the results but there is no guarantee of accuracy.
 - I added a CSV output that shows the underlying data used for the RePORTER analyses.
 - Award amounts are not adjusted for inflation
+- I added Institute-specific plots.
+If you see any issues with the underlying parsing _please_ let me know.

 ## Institute-Specific Plots